bluekitsune-sad/smallerProjects/higherOrLower/README.md

 ## Contact

-If you have any questions or suggestions, feel free to contact us at saadshsaadshaan619@gmail.com .
+If you have any questions or suggestions, feel free to contact me at [Email](mailto:saadshaan619@gmail.com) .

 Enjoy playing the Higher or Lower game!